Each post edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Down Payment Assistance For Low-Down Payment Mortgages

 Down payment assistance programs provide grants and no- or low-interest loans to cover your down payment, closing costs, and other home-buying expenses.
-This means you can buy a house without paying out of pocket.
+This means you can buy a house with no money.

 Renters prove they can afford housing payments when they pay rent, but saving for a down payment prevents many renters from buying a home.
 Down payment assistance removes this barrier and allows people to purchase a home, lock in their monthly payment, and eliminate future rent increases.